keploy/community-blog/cmhegzt2j000202l81dru1dm4.md

 **Validates Stability Under All Possible Stress Scenarios:** It is very good for how it validates the stability (or lack thereof) in the application during the most extreme use cases.

-**Can Be Run By Anyone:** For a basic, dumb monkey test, anyone without a developer skill set can run it.
+**Can Be Run By Anyone:** For a basic, ignorant monkey test, anyone without a developer skill set can run it.

 ### Limitations